SeldonIO/seldonio.github.com/tensorflow-deep-mnist-example.md

 ## Pushing the image to your docker hub<a name="docker-hub"></a>

 In order for your kubernetes cluster on google cloud (or any cloud service) to find your docker image it needs to be pushed to a docker hub.
 You can create a docker hub very easily [here](https://docs.docker.com/v1.8/userguide/dockerrepos/).
-Once you have a docker hub you can use the following command to log into it and push your image:
+Once you have a docker hub user id you can use the following command to log into it and push your image:

 {% highlight bash %}
-docker login -u <your_dockerhub_name> && docker push seldonio/deep_mnist:1.0
+docker login -u <your_userid> && docker push <your_userid>/deep_mnist:1.0
 {% endhighlight %}